 What about test strip accuracy?

 Strips are accurate enough for routine spa care when they’re fresh and stored dry — and the consistency of testing matters far more than lab-grade precision.
-Use a quality strip (we like the AquaChek Select 7-way), read it at the time the bottle specifies, and replace the bottle yearly or by its expiration date, whichever comes first.
+Use a quality strip (we like the AquaChek Select 7-way), read it with good technique at the time the bottle specifies, and replace the bottle yearly or by its expiration date, whichever comes first.
 If a reading seems wild, retest with a second strip before dosing anything.

 Never miss a test day